Polymer/old-docs-site/0.9/docs/devguide/local-dom.md

 **Note:** All DOM manipulation must use this API, as opposed to DOM API directly on nodes.
 {: .alert .alert-error }

-The following methods are provided:
+The following methods and properties are provided.

-DOM manipulation APIs:
+Adding and removing children:

 *   `Polymer.dom(parent).appendChild(node)`
 *   `Polymer.dom(parent).insertBefore(node, beforeNode)`